WeiChiehSu/tutorial_phonon/VASP/README.md

 # The example of finite displacement method and DFPT

-1.GdSbTe: consider soc effect AFM and DFT+U
+1.GdSbTe: consider soc effect Antiferromagnetism and DFT+U

 2.GdSbTe: only consider soc effect